 Your Child As Authorized User

 Parents can help their children build up their credit by authorizing them as users on their cards.
-Think carefully about your own credit score.
-If it is low, it may actually hurt their score and defeat the purpose of being on your card.
-Know your child’s age and maturity, their ability to be responsible and setting up spending limits.
-There are virtually no age limits so it is up to parents to decide when their child is ready to have access to a credit card.
+Think carefully about your credit score.
+If it is low, it may hurt their score and defeat the purpose of being on your card.
+Know your child’s maturity, their ability to be responsible, and set up spending limits.
+There are virtually no age limits, so it is up to parents to decide when their child is ready to access a credit card.

 Yes, it is worthwhile for kids to get a credit boost.
 However, make sure you are not exposing them to fraud or identity theft, one of the downsides of children having a credit card.
 You will need to monitor their credit report along with yours.

-Before getting them a credit card, talk to your children about money, spending and saving as a means to convey the need for good financial habits.
-The card is for their needs, not for paying for their friends’ needs and wants.
+Before getting them a credit card, talk to your children about money, spending, and saving as a means to convey the need for sound financial habits.
+The card is for their needs, not for paying for their friends.

 Raise Your Credit Score

-Don’t close any credit card accounts as this will ding your score.
-Instead, put these cards in a safe place like a drawer and don’t use them.
+Don’t close any credit card accounts, as this will ding your score.
+Instead, put these cards in a safe place like a drawer.

-If you have poor credit or in need of building up your credit, apply for a secured credit card as a means of boosting your creditworthiness.
-Become an authorized user on a close family member’s card for a period of time.
+If you have poor credit or need to build up your credit, apply for a secured credit card as a means of boosting your creditworthiness.
+Become an authorized user on a close family member’s card for some time.